 Tri-County Economic Development District Picked for Pilot Program

-SEATTLE (November 11, 2021) – The Washington Tourism Alliance (WTA) is launching a new Rural Tourism Support (RTS) Program, and has selected Tri-County Economic Development District (TEDD) in Northeastern Washington as its Inaugural destination partner through a competitive process and review by a panel of industry experts.
+SEATTLE (November 11, 2021) – The Washington Tourism Alliance (WTA) is launching a new Rural Tourism Support (RTS) program, and has selected Tri-County Economic Development District (TEDD) in Northeastern Washington as its inaugural destination partner through a competitive process and review by a panel of industry experts.

 The RTS program will be facilitated by sustainable tourism expert Kristin Dahl, founder of Crosscurrent Collective, and it will use a community-based progressive approach to achieve short-term and long-term goals.
 A committee of local stakeholders will determine key action items, including a ten-year vision for the evolution of the destination and a better understanding of regional, national and global travel trends.
-In some communities, growth may be one of the objectives but, in many cases, development may incorporate management of visitor flow to communities that need them most while mitigating impact on others.
+In some communities, growth may be one of the objectives but, in many cases, development may incorporate management of visitor flow to communities that need them most while mitigating the impact on others.
 In all cases, the program is designed to improve the experience for residents and visitors alike.

 “It is so exciting to think of the possibilities that a project with the scope of the Rural Tourism Support Program can bring to Northeast Washington,” said Shelly Stevens, director of regional marketing for TEDD.
-“Especially considering that the way people travel and what they want to experience have changed in the wake of the pandemic.
+“Especially considering that the way people travel and what they want to experience has changed in the wake of the pandemic.
 The timing couldn’t be better to collaboratively develop a thoughtful, regionwide tourism plan to help guide us into the future,”

 The mission of TEDD is to promote economic resiliency, job creation and business retention through maintaining and developing business, tourism, community and area development, while preserving the culture and environment of Ferry, Stevens and Pend Oreille Counties.
 The WTA’s partnership with TEDD will result in a tourism road map that will significantly and positively impact the region.